 What is Sexual Harassment?

 Calvin College will not tolerate sexual harassment or abuse of any kind.
 It is our collective responsibility to promote a safe learning environment.
-Sexual harassment by any member of Calvin's faculty, staff or student body is an assault on personal dignity and a violation of federal and state law.
-Calvin affirms its commitment to maintaining an educational and working environment which is fair, respectful, and free from sexual harassment.
+Sexual harassment by any member of Calvin’s faculty, staff or student body is an assault on personal dignity and a violation of federal and state law.
+Calvin affirms its commitment to maintaining an educational and working environment that is fair, respectful, and free from sexual harassment.
 No one at the college may retaliate against a person who makes a bona fide claim of sexual harassment.

 Types of Sexual Harassment

 Sexual harassment can be verbal (comments about a person's body, spreading sexual rumors, sexual remarks or accusations, dirty jokes or stories), physical (grabbing, rubbing, flashing or mooning, touching, pinching in a sexual way, sexual assault) or visual (display of naked pictures or sex-related objects, obscene gestures).
 Sexual harassment can happen to women and men, transgender and intersex persons, and those who are non gender-conforming.
 It is not limited by sexual orientation.

 Some types of verbal behavior that might constitute sexual harassment are:

 - Continuous idle chatter of a sexual nature and graphic sexual descriptions;

 - Sexual slurs, sexual innuendoes and other comments about a person’s clothing, body and/or sexual activities;